Written by DiveThru Team

 It’s the philosophy that all people deserve to view themselves and their bodies in a positive light, regardless of how society dictates what is (and is not) the “ideal” body type or beauty standard.
 And, it recognizes that people face biases and discrimination based on size, race, gender, sexuality, disability and age.

-The movement aims to help people break down the negative messages in media and throughout our societal fabric, develop a healthy relationship with their bodies, challenge society on beauty standards and body ideals, and address and change unrealistic body standards.
+The movement aims to help people break down the negative messages in media and throughout our societal fabric.
+It also aims to help people develop a healthy relationship with their bodies by challenging society on unrealistic beauty standards and body ideals.

 What Is Body Neutrality?

 Have you ever heard of body neutrality?
 No?
-Well, think about it as the cousin to body positivity.
 Body neutrality is different from body positivity because it has the same basic principle of accepting your body.
 The difference is that it doesn’t put as much emphasis on the idea that you have to love your body.
-That might sound confusing because, for so long, we’ve been told to love ourselves!
+That might sound confusing because, for so long, we’ve been told to love ourselves, love ourselves and love ourselves some more!
 But some of us have a hard time loving ourselves no matter what we do or how hard we try!
 So, that’s where body neutrality comes in.

 What Is Fat Liberation?

 If you recall from our earlier section, fat liberation began in the 60s with the help of the Fat Underground.
+(Still an amazing band name!!!).
 As fat activists made strides throughout the 80s and 90s, fat liberation became more respected and relevant in academic and legal circles.

 Who To Follow

 We know that we’ve thrown A LOT at you today!
-You’re likely having some lightbulb moments… And, maybe even realizing how much inner-work you need to do in order to correct your biases.
-But don’t worry.
-We know it can feel like a lot some days, so we’ve compiled a list of people that you can follow on Instagram to keep learning!
+You’re likely having some lightbulb moments.
+(And maybe even realizing how much inner-work you need to do in order to correct your biases).
+But don’t worry… We know it can feel overwhelming, so we’ve compiled a list of people to follow on Instagram to keep learning!

 We hope that you can take ALLLLLL this info and use it in your everyday life!
 Maybe you found that you resonate more with the practices of body neutrality than body positivity.
 Or, maybe you’ve discovered incredible fat activists who inspire you to fight for equal rights for fat people!
 Whatever you found in this article, we’re grateful that you took the time to read it.
-You are worthy and deserving of love, happiness, respect and kindness from everyone, always!
+Oh, and if no one’s told you this today, remember that you are worthy!
+You are deserving of love, happiness, respect and kindness from everyone, always!